-- Secure the lid, close the pressure valve and cook for 15 minutes at high pressure (I use the “pressure cook” button on my ultra model but “manual” mode on a duo should work too).
+- Secure the lid, close the pressure valve and cook for 15 minutes at high pressure (use the “pressure cook” button on an ultra model or “manual” mode on a duo).

 - Naturally release pressure for 10 minutes, then open the valve to release any remaining pressure.